Loro Blonyo - The inseparable couple

 During wedding ceremonies the real bride and groom, who copy the dress of Sri and Sadono in the hope of receiving the goddess's blessings for a prosperous and fruitful marriage replace them.

 Both bride and groom are clad in fine batiks, their skin rubbed with a yellow paste made from herbs and sweet-smelling flowers.
 The bride's hair is to cut to resemble the petals of the lotus bud, the lotus symbolizing perfect beauty and purity.
 A dark green mark on her brow pointed to the inner core of her being.
 Bride and bridegroom sit solemnly and godlike in front of the krobongan during the last moments of the wedding rites.

 This is a wedding photo of friends of mine who had a traditional Javanese wedding in the family's village in East Java.

 In Jogyakarta, Dewi Sri sits on the right, with her consort on the left.
-In neighbouring Surakarta, their positions are reversed.
+In neighboring Surakarta, their positions are reversed.
 In Jogyakarta, the couple sit on their heels, while in Surakarta they sit cross-legged.

 The village depictions of Loro Blonyo are sometimes quite primitive.
 Such pairs are much more likely to be the genuine thing, made for and used in the wedding ceremony.
 Nowadays most examples of Loro Blonyo one sees for sale, usually made from wood are made for the tourist market,

 There is a Balinese equivalent to the Loro Blonyo.
 The instances of this are very understated and in my experience private ceremonies.A crudely made couple are fabricated from the mud of a rice field wall and offerings are made by the couple.
-On the one occasion that I happened upon such a ceremony I asked about it and was told that it is a Telu Bulan (3 month) ceremony.
-The couple were very shy and I did not want to probe deeper.
+On the one occasion that I happened upon such a ceremony, I asked about it and was told that it is a Telu Bulan (3 month) ceremony.
+The couple was very shy and I did not want to probe deeper.